callumhauber/baconboard/docs/Amoeba-Variant-Guide.md

 - 100x [1N4148 Diodes](https://keeb.io/products/1n4148-diodes)
 Remember to choose SMD (0805) for the Amoeba Variant, as it is **not** compatible with thru-hole diodes!
 You don't actually need 100 of these, but it's good to have extras. **A heat gun and soldering paste are highly recommended** for soldering these onto the Amoeba PCBs.
 - 1x [Stampy RP2040 Microcontroller](https://keeb.io/collections/diy-parts/products/stampy-rp2040-usb-c-controller-board-for-handwiring)
 You may elect to use a different microcontroller, but this guide and our firmware is written for the Stampy.
-Proceed at your own risk, and remember to modify the firmware as needed for your chosen controller.
+Proceed at your own risk, and remember to modify the case files and firmware as needed for your chosen controller.
 The controller needs to support 5 rows and 18 columns, for a total of 23 GPIO (unless you want to change the wiring as well to combine multiple rows/columns).

 ### Hardware
 - 22 or 24 GA solid-core wire [Amazon example](https://www.amazon.com/dp/B07JNB712X)